Aiven-Open/klaw-docs/docs/docs/HowTo/installation/run-docker.md

-version copied over to the volume as this is usually updated during the build to keep the API versions in line with the pom version. \* Also, ensure that the `application.properties` is renamed to a unique properties file name so you don't accidentally copy over the Core properties with the cluster properties and vice versa.
+version copied over to the volume as this is usually updated during the build to keep the API versions in line with the pom version. \* Also, ensure that the `application.properties` is renamed to a unique properties file name, so you don't accidentally copy over the Core properties with the cluster properties and vice versa.